-I am a researcher in structural biology, currently working in the laboratory of Dr Karolin Luger at the University of Colorado, Boulder.
+I am a researcher in structural biology, currently working in the laboratory of Dr Sebastian Deindl at Uppsala University.
 I earned a PhD in “Biochemistry and Structural Biology” from the Université Paris-Sud in September 2015, after defending my thesis about the structural study of a human telomere protein complex.

 The current version of my CV can be found on my LinkedIn public profile, which is also linked at the bottom of every pages of this website.